matteogiorgi/geoteodotnet/index.md

 ## Asteroids++

 Remember [Asteroids](https://en.wikipedia.org/wiki/Asteroids_%28video_game%29), the one all the cool kids used to play with?
-The original, released by Atari in 1979, was implemented by Rains, Logg, and Walsh on hardware developed by Delman and was a vector game, in which the graphics were composed of lines drawn on a vector monitor; [this](https://github.com/MatteoGiorgi/asteroids_plus_plus) one is a replica (with few additions) and it is written in JavaScript using [P5.js](https://p5js.org/) libraries.
+The original, released by Atari in 1979, was implemented by Rains, Logg, and Walsh on hardware developed by Delman and was a vector game, in which the graphics were composed of lines drawn on a vector monitor.

-Play using `w`, `a`, `d` to move around and `spc`, `m` to fire and drop bombs.
-[Enjoy](https://matteogiorgi.github.io/asteroids_plus_plus/src)!
+[This](https://github.com/MatteoGiorgi/asteroids_plus_plus) one is a replica (with few additions) and it is written in JavaScript using [P5.js](https://p5js.org/) libraries.
+You can [play](https://matteogiorgi.github.io/asteroids_plus_plus/src) using `w`, `a`, `d` to move around and `spc`, `m` to fire and drop bombs.